nicolemichelle88/googlebooks_app/README.md

 1. **Open `index.html`**:

     Open the `index.html` file in your preferred web browser.
-You can also use a simple HTTP server to serve the file:

-    ```bash
-    python3 -m http.server
-    ```

-    Then, navigate to `http://localhost:8000` in your web browser.

 ### Search for Books